fkie-cad/FACT_core/README.md

 ### Installation with Nginx
 The installer supports automated installation and configuration of nginx.
-This will enable a ssl and password protected access to the frontend via port 443.
+This will enable a ssl protected access to the frontend via port 443.
 Simply add the *-N* option to activate nginx support.

 ### Install Statistic Generation Cron Job